mrkivn/HCI/README.md

    - Staff Portal: `http://localhost:5000/staff-login.html`

 4. **The application will automatically initialize**
-   - Default data is loaded into localStorage on first visit
+   - Default data is loaded into Firebase Firestore on first visit
-   - You can reset data by clearing browser localStorage
+   - Data persists across devices and sessions

 ### Files Structure